Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Section 2.4: Abstracts and summaries

-In reports and articles it is usual for the author to provide an Summary or Abstract, which describes the content and explains its importance.
+In reports and articles it is usual for the author to provide a Summary or Abstract, which describes the content and explains its importance.
 Abstracts in articles are usually only a couple of paragraphs long.
 Summaries in reports or theses can run to several pages, depending on the length and complexity of the document or the readership it’s aimed at.

 In both cases (reports and articles) the Abstract or Summary is OPTIONAL (that is, LATEX doesn’t force you to have one), but it’s rare to omit it because readers want and expect it, and it’s used by web indexing engines to let people find your work.
 In practice, of course, you go back and type the Abstract or Summary after having written the rest of the document, but for the sake of the example we’ll jump the gun and type it now.
+You can’t do this in the book class because books don’t have Abstracts.

 You add the abstract environment after the \maketitle command, and type your Abstract or Summary in it, leaving a blank line between paragraphs if there’s more than one (see § 2.7 below for this convention).